-In the summer of 2008, a fire destroyed Peel Adventist School, the Brampton campus of the Toronto Adventist District School Board (TADSB).
+In the summer of 2008, a fire destroyed Crawford Adventist Academy - Peel Campus (then Peel Adventist School), the Brampton campus of the Toronto Adventist District School Board (TADSB).
 Since then, several issues have thwarted plans to rebuild, including insufficient funds and difficulty finding a safe, affordable and convenient location.

 Ten years later and the Peel school still hasn’t found a permanent home, instead renting a Brampton school built by a Methodist church for its members.
 Unfortunately, the rented facility can’t accommodate all the students who’d like to attend Peel Adventist School.
 Stop gap solutions, including holding classes in the gym and buying more portables, have proven inadequate for coping with growing enrollment.